-According to NFU Mutual’s 2018 rural crime report, the cost of rural crime in the UK has hit £44.5 million in 2017, with a 13.4% increase compared to that of 2016.
+According to NFU Mutual's 2020 rural crime report, the cost of rural crime in the UK has hit £54.3 million in 2019, with a nearly 9% increase on the previous year.
 Meanwhile, crime in rural and off-grid sites is also increasing at its fasting rate since 2010.

 With off-grid security cameras, luckily you are able to enjoy peace of mind in remote cabins, camps and even boats where power outlets and the Internet may not reach.

 To better protect your properties in remote areas, dive in and learn how to choose and set up the best off-grid security systems without power supply and network connection.

 - No Power Supply (Network Is Available)